matta/rfc20/content/posts/please-respect-my-browser-font-size.md

 knowledge of the physical size of the screen, the pixel density (DPI), and the user's preferred text size, and make intelligent choices based on all of these factors.
 For mobile, this is essentially what the `viewport` meta tag is all about.

-For desktop browsing the browser's default font size is still the most reliable way to size a font that the user will be happy with.
+This doesn't exist on desktop, where the browser's default font size is still the most reliable way to size a font that the user will be happy with.